 Interest rate risk is the risk of incurring losses due to changes in market interest rates and primarily arises from differences between the repricing maturities of assets and liabilities.
+The bank's aim in interest rate risk management is to keep these differences as small as possible in all currencies.

-The framework for managing the interest rate risk is approved by the Management of the group and is specified in the respective policies and standards.
+The framework for managing the interest rate risk is approved by the Management of the bank and is specified in the respective policies and standards.
 These define interest rate risk, specify the responsibilities at bank level, and establish minimum requirements for managing, monitoring and reporting.
-General Risk Assessment Committee is responsible for all key decisions regarding interest rate risk management, and this committee analyses, at least quarterly, the interest rate risk profile of the group.
+General Risk Assessment Committee is responsible for all key decisions regarding interest rate risk management, and this committee analyses, at least quarterly, the interest rate risk profile of the bank.

 In order to manage interest rate risk, ProCredit Bank primarily issues variable-rate loans.
 In this way, the repricing maturities of assets can be better matched to the repricing maturity of liabilities, even when liabilities have shorter maturities than loans.
-In order to grant variable-rate loans in a transparent manner, the group uses a publicly available interest rate as a benchmark when adjusting the interest rates.
+In order to grant variable-rate loans in a transparent manner, the bank uses a publicly available interest rate as a benchmark when adjusting the interest rates.